A queer Kac-Moody construction: Type Q Kac--Moody algebras

 Then because $\g_{-\alpha_i}\cong\g_{\alpha_i}^\vee$, we have

-\begin{remark} The entries of the matrices $X(\AA)$ and $Y(\AA)$ are not unique; indeed, in addition to permuting indices, if we rescaled our choices of generators $e_i$ and $E_i$ (where permitted) we would scale certain entries in the matrices.
+\begin{remark} The entries of the matrices $X(\AA)$ and $Y(\AA)$ are not unique; indeed, in addition to permuting indices, if we rescaled our choices of generators $e_i$ and $E_i$ (see \ref{section_uniqueness_gens}) we would scale certain entries in the matrices.
 Indeed, if we rescale $E_i$ by $\lambda$ the entries change as follows:

 \end{remark}